 Thanks in part to my work on the rings, I have also become involved in investigations of several other aspects of the Saturn system.
-I have participated in an effort to characterize the size and velocity of the particles in Enceladus' plume, the results of which should help constrain what is going on beneath that moon's surface.
+I have participated in efforts to characterize the size and velocity of the particles in Enceladus' plume, the results of which should help constrain what is going on beneath that moon's surface.
 I have even become involved in studies of both Saturn's and Titan's atmospheres.

 More detailed discussions of some of these research topics can be found here.

 Prior to joining the Cassini Mission, I worked on efforts to measure the polarization of the Cosmic Microwave Background (CMB).
 This polarized signal is extremely subtle (being less than one part in 100,000 of the unpolarized intensity) and therefore difficult to detect, but it provides a unique window onto the structure and composition of the early universe.
 While I was a graduate student at Princeton University, I was involved in the construction, operation and data analysis of the Princeton IQU Experiment, which provided one of the tightest limits on the polarization of the CMB prior to its detection.
 Later, as a research fellow in the Kavli Institute for Cosmological Physics at the University of Chicago, I helped build, characterize and calibrate the polarimeters for the larger-scale CAPMAP experiment, which managed to detect this elusive signal.